Alembic for Unity

 The Alembic package brings in vertex cache data from a 3D modeling software, such as facial animation (skinning) and cloth simulation (dynamics).
 When you play it back inside Unity, it looks exactly the same as it did in the 3D modeling software.

-Important: before you start using this package, you must be aware of its known issues and limitations.
+Important: before you start using this package, you must be aware of its limitations and known issues.

 The Alembic package supports these features:

-- Importing data from Meshes, Particle Cloud Points, and Cameras.
+Importing data from Meshes, Particle Cloud Points, Curves, and Cameras.

 Note: If you need to use the Alembic Clip Recorder feature, you must also install the Unity Recorder package (minimum version: 2.0.0).